gaurav270401/hacker_news/README.md

 2. Viewing Post Details
 Clicking on a post in the search results displays detailed information in the PostDetail component, including the post title, points, comments, and comment details.

+3. By clicking on Hackernews you can refresh the content below the search bar.

 ## 9. Running the Project
 1. Clone the repository: git clone https://github.com/your-username/hackernews-search.git